Institute-for-Risk-and-Uncertainty/NAFEMS-UQ-Challenge-2022/README.md

 # NAFEMS-SWG Benchmark Problem 2022 - Uncertain Knowledge

 This is an open repository containing the codes used to tackle the challenge problems.
+Details to the challenge problems can be found on the PDF document titled: "benchmark_april_2022_article.pdf".

 ## Challenge Problem 1:
 Run the MATLAB code named "NAFEMS_Problem_1.m" followed by the R code named "NAFEMS1.R"